 Take one of the thread of the Christmas baubles you will find in the right side and make it pass to the back side with the crochet.

 Now do the same with the second thread

 When you turn the tree you will see the two threads.

-Tie a knot to block the Christmas ball.
+Tie a knot to block the Christmas bauble.

-Now you can attach the other Christmas balls if any.
+Now you can attach the other Christmas baubles if any.